behave/behave/docs/behave.rst

    default path names).
 **stop** -- boolean
    Stop running tests at the first failure.
+**default_tags** -- text
+   Define default tags when non are provided.
+See --tags for more information.
 **tags** -- text (multiple allowed)
    Only execute certain features or scenarios based on the tag expression given.
 See below for how to code tag expressions in